 Some examples of uses of funds from our past grant recipients include customer discovery activities, website/application development, prototype development, A/B testing services, marketing services, legal services (including intellectual property related costs), business development expenses (including travel and trade show attendance), consultant fees and staff salaries.
 NC IDEA considers the impact of the total proposed use of funds, including how it will support a company to achieve the outlined milestones during the grant period and move a company to the next phase of its growth.

 Companies do not have to be incorporated to apply for a MICRO or SEED grant.
-However, if a company is awarded a MICRO or SEED grant, the company must be incorporated prior to receiving any grant funds.
-An LLC is considered incorporated.
+However, if a company is awarded a MICRO or SEED grant, the company must be incorporated in the United States prior to receiving any grant funds.
+A company does not have to incorporate in NC, and an LLC is considered incorporated.

 Patent protection is not a requirement, but companies that have proprietary intellectual property (not necessarily patent-protected) or other means of sustained competitive advantage are more competitive.
 If a company’s business is dependent on use of a patent, the patent must be owned by or licensed to the company.